morgango/honey/README.md

 There are optional arguments to provide a hostname and port for each of these scripts.
 If these aren’t provided it will try to resolve a docker host or use localhost as a last resort.

-If you don’t like the scripts, they are only a few lines long, feel free to type them or use CURL or the method of your choice.
+If you don’t like the scripts, they are only a few lines long, feel free to type out the commands.
 They are only provided as a convienience.